itsjoshuagraves/digitalgarden/content/_index.md

 `December 2024`
-: My forthcoming book, [We Need to Talk](/we-need-to-talk), is going into production.
+: My forthcoming book, [We Need to Talk](/we-need-to-talk), is going into production!

 `September 2024`
 : Meet [The Joshuary](https://www.thejoshuary.shop).
 A place filled with curious goods and wonderful things.
 There you can get art prints, shirts, and more.